Legal guardian: Legal guardian

-Guardianship for developmentally disabled adults
+Guardianship for disabled adults

 Legal guardians may be appointed in guardianship cases for adults (see also conservatorship).
-For example, because parents are not automatically appointed to serve as the guardian of their developmentally-disabled child who reaches adulthood, parents may start a guardianship action to become the legal guardians when the child reaches the age of majority.
+For example, because parents are not automatically appointed to serve as the guardian of their mentally or physical disabled child who reaches adulthood, parents may start a guardianship action to become the legal guardians when the child reaches the age of majority.

 A famous example of such an arrangement is the situation involving Britney Spears, who was placed into a conservatorship under the supervision of her father, Jamie Spears, and attorney Andrew Wallet in 2008, following a series of highly publicized personal struggles and issues with mental health.

 Rules applicable to all guardians

 Courts generally have the power to appoint a guardian for an individual in need of special protection.
 A guardian with responsibility for both the personal well-being and the financial interests of the ward is a general guardian.
 A person may also be appointed as a special guardian, having limited powers over the interests of the ward.
 A special guardian may, for example, be given the legal right to determine the disposition of the ward's property without being given any authority over the ward's person.

-Depending on the jurisdiction, a legal guardian may be called a "conservator", "custodian", or curator.
+Depending on the jurisdiction, a legal guardian may be called a "conservator", "tutor", "custodian", or curator.
 Many jurisdictions and the Uniform Probate Code distinguish between a "guardian" or "guardian of the person" who is an individual with authority over and fiduciary responsibilities for the physical person of the ward, and a "conservator" or "guardian of the property" of a ward who has authority over and fiduciary responsibilities for significant property (often an inheritance or personal injury settlement) belonging to the ward.
 Some jurisdictions provide for public guardianship programs serving incapacitated adults or children.

 A guardian is a fiduciary and is held to a very high standard of care in exercising their powers.
-If the ward owns substantial property, then guardian may be required to give a surety bond to protect the ward in case dishonesty or incompetence on their part causes financial loss to the ward.
+If the ward owns substantial property, then the guardian may be required to give a surety bond to protect the ward in case dishonesty or incompetence on their part causes financial loss to the ward.